alexhholmes/flint/README.md

 ## Use case

-Use Flint if you need: low-latency writes of a single-writer SQL database, high-availability, and read replication.
+Use Flint if you need: OLTP with low-latency writes of a single-writer SQL database, high-availability, and read replication.

 Use something like Cassandra or ScyllaDB if you need maximum write *throughput* and single denormalized tables (no JOINs) with sharding across nodes.

 If you do not fall within these two categories you may need to reconsider your schema requirements.
-Or, your usecase may fall into a third category requiring geographic writes.
-In this case explore Cockroach or Yugabyte databases.
+Or, your usecase may fall into a specialized categoires with specific requirements.
+Geographic writes: Cockroach or Yubabyte, Analytics:
+Clickhouse or Timescale, or Flexible schema: MongoDB.

 ## Architecture